 Past projects likely did not have an impact on noise for humans in the past from the project area because there were far less residents within 0.5 miles that were not accustomed to the sounds of the local economy.
 Noise likely had a much larger impact on certain species that may be present within the BAA (0.7 miles of the project area) from past projects.
 Most of the major past projects that would have generated the noise that timber operations can produce was prior to the FPRs, however the Migratory Bird Treaty Act of 1918 would have already been in place for decades.
 The most recent past projects were not located as close to the clustering of homes of the Sea Ranch.
-Therefore, the impacts of past projects on noise for bird and sensitive animal species and humans was not significant from the project area.
+Therefore, the impacts of past project area.
 The sensitivity to noise in the area by people has increased as the number of people who reside in these areas has increased over the last 60 years.